Tip: in our Google Performance Max white paper we share comprehensive information about this new important Google Ads campaign type.

-Hagakure fits perfectly within the automation era
+Hagakure method fits perfectly within the automation era

-The Hagakure method is a logical step in a timeline where Google is increasing automation, from dynamic advertisements to smart bidding.
+The Hagakure method in Google Ads is a logical step in a timeline where Google is increasing automation, from dynamic advertisements to smart bidding.
 Keywords are also being activated more widely for certain search terms, and not all search terms are more transparent to the advertiser.
 In the meantime, Google’s algorithms on the back have also gotten better.

 As a result, Google’s algorithms are increasingly able to determine the right offer and to display the right advertisement for every interaction.
 This leads to traditional SKAG (Single Keyword Ad Groups) campaign structures becoming the preferred choice in fewer and fewer cases.

 In the image below, I try to show you at a glance what the change from SKAG to Hagakure entails.

 On the left, you can see an example of an old SKAG campaign structure.
 The structure in this example relies on a manual bidding strategy, separate ad groups per keyword option, and a separate campaign for Dynamic Search Ads (DSA).
 On the right, you see a campaign structure based on the Hagakure method.
 This structure uses a smart bidding strategy and Responsive Search Ads (RSAs).

 The Hagakure structure is much more consolidated than the SKAG structure in that the different keyword options are in the same ad group and the DSA ad group is in the same campaign as the standard ad groups.